binsnake/KUBERA/README.md

 # KUBERA
-KUBERA is a concrete x86_64 software emulator focused on detailed analysis and control, primarily for Windows binaries, with planned support for Linux and other operating systems.
+KUBERA is a concrete x86_64 software emulator focused on detailed analysis and control.
+You can also check out [winhorse](https://github.com/binsnake/winhorse), which utilizes KUBERA to emulate Windows applications.
-It is aiming to be platform-independent, designed for research, and not intended for full system emulation.
+It is aiming to be platform-independent and designed for research.

 Disclaimer: This project is heavily work-in-progress.
 Development has been ongoing for several months.